PeterJacksonn/algorithm-analysis/README.md

 # Analysis of Algorithms

-#### Conducting empirical experiments for analysing the complexity of two sorting algorithms.
+#### Conducting empirical experiments for analysing the complexity of two sorting algorithms (Bubble sort and Quick sort).

 #### Setup: